aeraki-mesh/aeraki/README.md

 To address these problems, Aeraki Framework providing a non-intrusive, extendable way to manage any layer 7 traffic in a service mesh.
 ![ Aeraki ](docs/aeraki-architecture.png)

 Aeraki Framework consists of the following components:
 * Aeraki: [Aeraki](https://github.com/aeraki-framework/aeraki) provides high-level, user-friendly traffic management rules to operations, translates the rules to envoy filter configurations, and leverages Istio's EnvoyFilter API to push the configurations to the sidecar proxies.
 Aeraki also serves as the RDS server for metaprotocol proxies in the data plane.
 Contrary to Envoy RDS, which focuses on HTTP, [Aeraki RDS](https://github.com/aeraki-framework/aeraki/blob/master/docs/metaprotocol.md#traffic-management) is aimed to provide general dynamic route capabilities for all layer-7 protocols.
-* MetaProtocol: [MetaProtocol](https://github.com/aeraki-framework/meta-protocol-proxy) provides common capabilities for Layer-7 protocols, such as load balancing, circuit breaker, load balancing, routing, rate limiting, fault injection, and auth.
+* MetaProtocol Proxy: [MetaProtocol Proxy](https://github.com/aeraki-framework/meta-protocol-proxy) provides common capabilities for
+ Layer-7 protocols, such as load balancing, circuit breaker, load balancing, routing, rate limiting, fault injection, and auth.
 Layer-7 protocols can be built on top of MetaProtocol.
 To add a new protocol into the service mesh, the only thing you need to do is implementing the [codec interface](https://github.com/aeraki-framework/meta-protocol-proxy/blob/ac788327239bd794e745ce18b382da858ddf3355/src/meta_protocol_proxy/codec/codec.h#L118).